 Bicycling

-As one of America’s most bike friendly cities, Seattle has an extensive network of bike paths and trails.
-To meet the demand, the city implemented a bike share program, with a fleet of electric-assist bicycles.
-The program has proved to be very successful, with one in four Seattle residents using shared bikes in 2019.
+As one of America’s most bike-friendly cities, Seattle has an extensive network of bike paths and trails.
+The city implemented a bike share program with a fleet of electric-assist bicycles to meet the demand.
+The program has proved very successful, with one in four Seattle residents using shared bikes in 2019.

 Shared Bikes

-JUMP is the vendor for shared bikes while three vendors manage shared scooters.
+JUMP is the vendor for shared bikes, and three vendors manage shared scooters.
 JUMP bikes in Seattle can be rented with the Uber app.

 Bike Rentals

-Seattle has a number of bike shops that offer rentals.
+Seattle has several bike shops that offer rentals.
 However, most businesses in downtown Seattle are bike tour operators.
 Among the most popular are Seattle Bicycle Tours and Seattle Cycling Tours.
-Standard and electric assisted bikes are available on selected tours.
+Standard and electric-assist bikes are available on selected tours.

 Related: Alternative Transportation in San Francisco